-Success in today’s competitive economy requires young adults to have the education, technical skills, work experience and workplace conduct employers expect.
-But, young people—especially those who face challenges such as homelessness, poverty or disabilities—often need a helping hand to get them on track toward post-secondary education and career employment.
+To achieve success in today’s competitive economy requires young adults to have the education, technical skills, work experience and workplace conduct employers expect.
+Young people—especially those who face challenges such as homelessness, poverty or disabilities—often need help to achieve post-secondary education and career employment.
 Through collaboration with a variety of organizations, schools and government agencies, we partner with efforts aimed at increasing and enhancing opportunities for teens and young adults.

-The Youth Services program engages eligible young people between the ages of 17 and 24 who have graduated or dropped out of high school and face barriers to employment.
-It helps them bridge the gaps by providing valuable education, training, counseling and work-based learning opportunities to achieve success.
+The Youth Services Program engages eligible young people between the ages of 14 and 24 who are in school, have graduated or dropped out of high school, by providing valuable education, training, counseling and work-based learning opportunities.

 - Adult mentoring

 - Job readiness, time management, problem solving and tutoring support